devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ### buildJava <a name="buildJava"></a>
 This function will build your java project.
 #### parameter
-There is two parameter you need to use.
+There are two parameter you need to use.
 1. 1st Parameter(cobigenexample)-The project directory, relative to workspace.
 2. 2nd Parameter-(Optional) Indicator whether tests should be run.
 Default is false.
 #### example